sangamsaisrivinay/golang/fcc-tutorial/readme.md

 ---

-# structure of a go code
+# structure of a go pre
 - packages - collection of modules
 - modules - collection of go files